Creative Coding: Randomness and Noise

 }

-Path comes with methods for defining the outlines of 2D shapes such as:
+Even Path comes with different methods for defining the outlines of 2D shapes such as:

-By playing around with fill color, radius size, stroke width values, you can create variations of the same shape.
+And, if we start playing around with fill color, radius size, stroke width, it’s possible to create different versions of the same shape.
+And these are the most basic ways to create variations.

 var points: [CGPoint] = []